Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. The Committee must convene a special general meeting if a request to do so is made in accordance with sub-rule (2) by at least 200 or 10% of the total number of Members, whichever is lesser.

-   1. The secretary is required to facilitate petitioning of the membership to achieve this 200 or 10% threshold, by mailout or similar process.
+   a) The secretary is required to facilitate petitioning of the membership to achieve this 200 or 10% threshold, by mailout or similar process.
 A prerequisite for this facilitation is that at least 5 members of the Association with at least 1 years membership support the demand for a special general meeting.

 2. A request for a special general meeting must—

-   1. be in writing;
+   a) be in writing;

    2. state the business to be considered at the meeting and any resolutions to be proposed;